toshiaki1729/dataset-tag-editor-standalone/README.md

   "1boy", "2boys", … will be replaced with "1girl", "2girls", … in each tags of images displayed.
   A comma will be regarded as the sepalator of two tags.
   By using regex, you can add/replace/remove tags according to more complex conditions.

+## Trouble shooting
+### Cannot see any image in dataset and saying "All files must contained within the Gradio python app working directory…"
+Set folder to store temporaly image in the "Settings" tab.
+Input path in "Directory to save temporary files" and check "Force using temporary file…"